Configure SAML-based single sign-on for your application using the Microsoft Graph API

 Option 2: Create a custom signing certificate

 You can use the following PowerShell and C# scripts to get a self-signed certificate for testing.
-You will then need to manipulate and pull the values you need manually using other tools.
-Use the best security practice from your company to create a signing certificate for production.
+Use your company's best security practices to create a signing certificate for production.

 Param(